nwpointer/three-landscape/README.md

 # Three landscape

-React-three-fiber compatible abstractions that make it easier to render high quality landscapes scenes!!!
+React-three-fiber compatible abstractions that make it easier to render high quality landscapes scenes

 [<img src="/thumbnail.png">](https://three-landscape.vercel.app/)

 This package is not capable of procedurally generating terrain.
 Height maps and other textures must be generated offline in programs such as [WorldCreator](https://www.world-creator.com/) or at run time with custom logic.

-## Demo:
+### Demo:

 https://three-landscape.vercel.app/

 source code for example is available in the /examples/highland@latest directory

-## Installation
+### Installation

 `npm install three-landscape`